Computer-supported collaborative learning

 Computer-supported collaborative learning (CSCL) is a pedagogical approach wherein learning takes place via social interaction using a computer or through the Internet.
 This kind of learning is characterized by the sharing and construction of knowledge among participants using technology as their primary means of communication or as a common resource.
 CSCL can be implemented in online and classroom learning environments and can take place synchronously or asynchronously.

 The study of computer-supported collaborative learning draws on a number of academic disciplines, including instructional technology, educational psychology, sociology, cognitive psychology, and social psychology.
-It is related to collaborative learning and computer supported cooperative work (CSCW).
+It is related to collaborative learning and Computer Supported Cooperative Work.

 History

 Interactive computing technology was primarily conceived by academics, but the use of technology in education has historically been defined by contemporary research trends.
 The earliest instances of software in instruction drilled students using the behaviorist method that was popular throughout the mid-twentieth century.
 In the 1970s as cognitivism gained traction with educators, designers began to envision learning technology that employed artificial intelligence models that could adapt to individual learners.
 Computer-supported collaborative learning emerged as a strategy rich with research implications for the growing philosophies of constructivism and social cognitivism.

 Though studies in collaborative learning and technology took place throughout the 1980s and 90s, the earliest public workshop directly addressing CSCL was "Joint Problem Solving and Microcomputers" which took place in San Diego in 1983.
 Six years later in 1989, the term "computer-supported collaborative learning" was used in a NATO-sponsored workshop in Maratea, Italy.
 A biannual CSCL conference series began in 1995.
 At the 2002 and 2003 CSCL conferences, the International Society of the Learning Sciences (ISLS) was established to run the CSCL and ICLS conference series and the International Journal of Computer-Supported Collaborative Learning (ijCSCL) and JLS journals.

 The ijCSCL was established by the CSCL research community and ISLS.
 It began quarterly publication by Springer in 2006.
 It is peer reviewed and published both online and in print.
 Since 2009, it has been rated by ISI as being in the top 10% of educational research journals based on its impact factor.

 The rapid development of social media technologies and the increasing need of individuals to understand and use those technologies has brought researchers from many disciplines to the field of CSCL.
 CSCL is used today in traditional and online schools and knowledge-building communities such as Wikipedia.